Student Services Information

-- A student seeking retroactive withdrawal, enrollment, or a grade option change; or further academic record changes involving exceptions to the rules governing registration and academic records, may submit petitions to Records and Registration in the Mesa Vista North One-Stop or the Student Success and Support Center.
-This petition process does not cover disputes involving academic judgement (Refer to the UNM Pathfinder, “Student Grievance Procedure,” Article 2, Academic Disputes).
+- A student seeking retroactive withdrawal, enrollment, or a grade option change; or further academic record changes involving exceptions to the rules governing registration and academic records, may submit petitions to Records and Registration in the Mesa Vista North One-Stop or the Student Support and Services Center.
+This petition process does not cover disputes involving academic judgment (Refer to the UNM Pathfinder, “Student Grievance Procedure,” Article 2, Academic Disputes).

 - The petition must state the nature of the request, specify the semester involved, the course and section number, the student’s name, identification number, mailing address and telephone number.
 It must include documentation of extenuating circumstances, such as medical, family or employment needs.
 The petition must be typed and signed.

 - A student may only petition grades up to one year after an instructor and dean grade change form can be utilized to change a grade.
 (Effective as of April 2005 as approved by Faculty Senate Operations Committee.)
 This means no grade change can be petitioned after two years in which the course(s) was/were taken.